Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: The nature of the ground state and the low-lying excitation of the frustrated random-singlet state

 Under such situations, to shed further light on the nature of the possible frustrated RS state in 1D, we examine the singlet-dimer configurations of the ground state and the first excited state of the frustrated $J_1$-$J_2$ chain with $J_2>0$, in comparison with those of the unfrustrated chain with $J_2=0$ and of the frustrated models in 2D \cite{KawamuraUematsu}.

-In our analysis, all possible bonds (spin pairs) ($ij$) including all distant-neighbor bonds are ordered according to their $e_{ij}\equiv \langle {\bm S}_i\cdot {\bm S}_j\rangle$ values from smaller ones (negative values with their absolute values large) to larger ones.
-Then, the bonds are successively regarded as forming ``singlet-dimers'', under the constraint that a site $i$ which has been involved in already assigned singlet-dimers can no longer be included in a new singlet-dimer, except for the special occasion of the ``local resonance'' of distinct singlet-dimers of ($ij$) and ($ik$) with nearly degenrate $e_{ij}$ and $e_{ik}$, in which case we allow for a ``singlet-dimers cluster'' consisting of more-than-two spins.
+In our analysis, all possible bonds (spin pairs) ($ij$) including all distant-neighbor bonds are first ordered according to their two-spin correlation $e_{ij}\equiv \langle {\bm S}_i\cdot {\bm S}_j\rangle$ values in the descending order, {\it i.e.\/}, from smaller ones (negative values with their absolute values large) to larger ones.
+Then, in the spirit of the SDRG analysis, we draw singlet pairs step by step from the strong bonds to the weaker ones: Namely, the bonds are successively regarded as forming ``singlet-dimers'', under the constraint that a site $i$ which has been involved in already assigned singlet-dimers can no longer be included in a new singlet-dimer.
+Exception is allowed for the special occasion of the ``local resonance'' where distinct singlet-dimers of ($ij$) and ($ik$) possess nearly degenerate $e_{ij}$ and $e_{ik}$ values (we take the convention of $|e_{ij}-e_{ik}| \leq \frac{1}{32}$), in which case we allow for a ``singlet-dimers cluster'' consisting of more-than-two spins.
 Such a dimer-formation procedure is repeated until all the remaining spin pairs satisfy the condition $e_{ij}\geq -0.25$ with a vanishing ``entanglement of formation'' (or ``concurrence''), meaning the two spins disentangled.
 The remaining spins are regarded as ``orphan spins''.
-For further details of the procedure, refer to Ref.\cite{KawamuraUematsu}.
+For further details of the procedure, refer to Ref.[\citen{KawamuraUematsu}].

-In Fig. \ref{fig:dimer-groundstate}, we show singlet-dimer configurations of the typical ground state of the random frustrated $J_1$-$J_2$ chain of $J_2=0.5$ obtained by the DMRG calculation for the $N=64$ chain under open BC.
-Similarly to those observed in Ref.\cite{KawamuraUematsu}, the ground state consists of hierarchically organized singlet-dimers, orphan spins, and resonating singlet-dimers clusters.
+In Fig. \ref{fig:dimer-groundstate}, we show singlet-dimer configurations of the typical ground state of the random frustrated $J_1$-$J_2$ chain of $J_2=0.5$ obtained by the DMRG calculation for the $L=64$ chain under open BC.
+Similarly to those observed in Ref.[\citen{KawamuraUematsu}], the ground state consists of hierarchically organized singlet-dimers, orphan spins, and resonating singlet-dimers clusters.
 One notable difference from the 2D models is that the singlet-dimers in 1D are not limited to near neighbors but sometimes formed between further neighbors, in contrast to the frustrated RS state in 2D where singlet-dimers are formed primarily between nearest neighbors.
-Similar tendency was observed also for the unfrustrated RS state in 1D, meaning such a feature reflects the 1D character \cite{KawamuraUematsu}.
+The tendency of the singlet-dimers sometimes formed between further neighbors was observed also for the unfrustrated RS state in 1D, meaning such a feature reflects the 1D character \cite{KawamuraUematsu}.